annakosovskaya/code_agent/README.md

 ### Hyperparameters
 - max_new_tokens: chosen to let the model finish full outputs.
 We use a dynamic budget: ~1024 tokens for short “thinking” steps and up to ~2048 tokens when an Action Input with code is expected.
-- max_time: keep moderate to avoid long stalls; since we ran the code on slower hardware (MPS laptop), we had to increase these timeouts to let the model complete an Action Input or Final Answer.
+- max_time: keep moderate to avoid long stalls; when running on CPU, we required max_time = 1200 min for code generation, otherwise the code wasn't generated fully.
 If you see truncated replies, raise the `max_time` values inside `agent/llm.py` (the dynamic `gen_kwargs` block in `LLMChat.invoke`).
 - min_new_tokens: we set a lower bound (e.g., 64 for short steps, 128 for code steps) to reduce ultra‑short, early‑stopped replies.
 - Other controls: temperature≈0.2 with sampling enabled, repetition penalty and no‑repeat n‑gram to reduce “bolтовня” and encourage the strict format.